 Jota used to be a typical winter dish and it's now available in basically every mountain cottage.
 The Karst Jota is made from sauerkraut or sour turnips and it always includes potatoes.
-There is also a Sweet Karst Jota version with mashed potatoes, beans, carrots, spices and vinegar.
-The Istrian Jota is made with sauerkraut and beans, but is doesn't include the potatoes.
+There is also a Sweet Karst Jota version with mashed potatoes, beans, carrots, spices, and vinegar.
+The Istrian Jota is made with sauerkraut and beans, but it doesn't include potatoes.

 9. Prežganka (»Prežgana župa«)